pkainz/MICCAI2015/README.md

 P. Kainz, M. Urschler, S. Schulter, P. Wohlhart, and V. Lepetit. **You should use regression to detect cells**.
 In A. F. Frangi, J. Hornegger, N. Navab, and S. Wells, editors, *Medical Image Computing and Computer-Assisted Intervention – MICCAI 2015*, Lecture Notes in Computer Science, Munich, Germany, Oct.
 5-9 2015.
 Springer.

+### Conditions of use
+You are welcome to you use the bone marrow dataset in your work, but please make sure to include our paper in your citations.

 ### Download
 Download the image data and the ground truth annotations as compressed ZIP [here](https://cdn.rawgit.com/pkainz/MICCAI2015/master/BM_dataset_MICCAI2015.zip).